jspricke/ros-deb-builder-action/README.md

 Repos file with list of repositories to package.
 Defaults to sources.repos.

+## `SBUILD_CONF`

+Additional sbuild.conf lines.
+For example EXTRA_REPOSITORIES, or VERBOSE.
+See man sbuild.conf.

+## `ROSDEP_SOURCE`

+Additional rosdep sources.

 ## `GITHUB_TOKEN`

-Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `DEB_DISTRO-ROS_DISTRO`
-branch in the same repo.
+Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `DEB_DISTRO-ROS_DISTRO` branch in the same repo.

 ## ``SQUASH_HISTORY``

 If set to true, all previous commits on the target branch will be discarded.
-For example, if you are deploying a static site with lots of binary artifacts, this can help the repository becoming overly bloated.
+For example, if you are deploying a static site with lots of binary artifacts, this can help prevent the repository from becoming overlay bloated

-## `VERBOSE`

-Set to true to enable verbose builds.

 ## Example usage